-The signature of the callback method is callback(config\name, action, contents) where file\name is the file that triggered the callback, action is the action that triggered the callback, and contents are the new contents of the configuration.
-Contents will be None on a "DELETE" action.
-All callbacks registered for "NEW" events will be called at agent startup after all "ONSTART" methods have been called.
+The signature of the callback method is callback (config_name, action, contents) where file_name is the file that triggered the callback, action is the action that triggered the callback, and contents are the new contents of the configuration.
+Contents will be None on a DELETE action.
+All callbacks registered for NEW events will be called at agent startup after all osntart methods have been called.
 Unlike pubsub subscriptions, this may be called at any point in an agent's lifetime.

-config.unsubscribe(callback=None, config\name\pattern=None) - Unsubscribe from configuration changes.
+config.unsubscribe(callback=None, config_name_pattern=None) - Unsubscribe from configuration changes.
 Specifying a callback only will unsubscribe that callback from all config name patterns they have been bound to.
 If a pattern only is specified then all callbacks bound to that pattern will be removed.
 Specifying both will remove that callback from that pattern.
 Calling with no arguments will remove all subscriptions.
-This will not be available in the first version of config store.

-config.unsubscribe all() - Unsubscribe from all configuration changes.
+config.unsubscribe_all() - Unsubscribe from all configuration changes.

-config\name, contents, trigger\callback=False ) - Set the contents of a configuration.
-This may not be called before "ONSTART" methods are called.
+config.set(config_name, contents, trigger_callback=False) - Set the contents of a configuration.
+This may not be called before onstart methods are called.
 This can be used by an agent to store agent state across agent installations.
-This will not trigger any callbacks unless trigger\callback is set to True.
+This will NOT trigger any callbacks unless trigger_callback is set to True.
 To prevent deadlock with the platform this method may not be called from a configuration callback function.
 Doing so will raise a RuntimeError exception.

 This will not modify the local configuration cache the Agent maintains.
-It will send the configuration change to the platform and rely on the subsequent update\config call.
+It will send the configuration change to the platform and rely on the subsequent update_config call.

-config.delete( config\name, trigger\callback=False ) - Remove the configuration from the store.
-This will not trigger any callbacks unless trigger\callback is True.
+config.delete(config_name, trigger_callback=False) - Remove the configuration from the store.
+This will NOT trigger any callbacks unless trigger_callback is True.
 To prevent deadlock with the platform this method may not be called from a configuration callback function.
 Doing so will raise a RuntimeError exception.